ergochat/ergo/docs/USERGUIDE.md

 # Push notifications

 Ergo has experimental support for mobile push notifications.
 The server operator must enable this functionality; to check whether this is the case, you can send `/msg NickServ push list`.
-You must additionally be using a client that supports the functionality, and your account must be set to always-on (`/msg NickServ set always-on true`, as described above).
+You must additionally be using a client (e.g. Goguma) that supports the functionality, and your account must be set to always-on (`/msg NickServ set always-on true`, as described above).